How to save money on garden design

 You can save money on garden design if you know what is worth doing properly and which elements can be added over time.

 And you can also save money on garden design if you understand where the unexpected costs creep in.

-I’ve been interviewing top designers for the Middlesized Garden blog and Youtube channel for seven years.
-And I’ve got a whole host of landscaping tips that will make your money go further.
+I’ve been interviewing top designers for the Middlesized Garden blog and Youtube channel for eight years.
+And I’ve got a whole host of garden design and landscaping tips that will make your money go further.

 Note: Links to Amazon are affiliate, see disclosure.
 I earn a small fee from qualifying purchases, but it doesn’t affect the price you pay.
 Other links are not affiliate.

 Think of a word that sums up your garden

 Garden designer and BBC Gardeners World presenter Adam Frost says ‘Think of a word that sums up your garden.’